ocgeek/Voron_2.4_Galileo/README.md

 **Galileo Clockwork**

-Please go to the original repo for Clockwork (as it is actively maintened there) https://github.com/JaredC01/Galileo
+Please go to the original repository for Galileo Clockwork (as it is actively maintened there) https://github.com/JaredC01/Galileo